 It is often underestimated how much fun the sand can be.
 There are all sorts of activities tourists can enjoy in the desert, including riding camels and ATVs.
-While sand is obvious enough, a lot of travellers often forget about the great beaches that make the city so great.
+While sand is obvious enough, a lot of travelers often forget about the great beaches that make the city so great.
 Dubai gets around 300 days of sun in a year, meaning your day at the beach probably won’t get rained on.
 Dubai’s beaches are top notch, visited by sun lovers all over the world.

 There is a growing surf culture in Dubai, so those who feel at home on a board can expect to see a much more surfer-friendly Dubai in the near future.
 For those who prefer to explore the sea in style, you can always opt for yacht rental in Dubai.
 That way, you can explore the magnificent coast of Dubai in luxury.

 No Shortage of Diversity